 Trinity River Restoration - Funding would be used to continue implementation of the Trinity River Restoration Program December 2000 Record of Decision, including coarse sediment augmentation, watershed restoration, channel rehabilitation, and on-going comprehensive monitoring and assessment in support of an adaptive management program for fishery restoration.
-The Program's overarching goal is to restore anadromous fish populations to pre-dam levels.
-The funding would be used for implementation of three large scale channel rehabilitation projects along the mainstem Trinity River.
-Final selection of projects is dependent on cultural resources, environmental compliance, landowner access agreements, funding, and other factors.
+The Program's overarching goal is to

-Other Federal - Water and Related Resources (\$11,207,000)
+Other Federal - Water and Related Resources (\$10,830,000)

 San Joaquin River Restoration Program - Most of the funding for this effort is provided out of the San Joaquin River Restoration Fund.
-A detailed description of work proposed in FY 2023 can be found under the Permanent Appropriations tab for that account.
+A detailed description of work proposed in FY 2024 can be found under the Permanent Appropriations tab for that account.
 Funding is consistent with requirements of P.L.
-111-11.
+111-11. \$36,100.000